Belavkin-Staszewski Quantum Markov Chains: (BS-)quantum Markov chains and their approximate versions

 Theorem \ref{theo:StructureBSDPI} provides an exact identification between QMCs and BS-QMCs.
 A natural question is then whether an equivalence between approximate versions of these notions holds as well.
 We say that $\rho_{ABC}$ is an \textit{$\varepsilon$-approximate QMC} if

 and analogously $\rho_{ABC}$ is an \textit{$\varepsilon$-approximate BS-QMC} if

-To explore the connection between approximate QMCs and approximate BS-QMCs, we first provide a general lower bound for the reversed BS-CMI of $\rho_{ABC}$ in terms of the CMI of $\eta_{ABC}$, and conversely under some constraints. \begin{proposition} Let $\rho_{ABC}$ be a quantum state such that $\rho_{ABC}$ is invertible and with associated $\eta_{ABC}$.
-Then, there exists a positive non-zero function $f$ such that
+To explore the connection between approximate QMCs and approximate BS-QMCs, we first provide a general lower bound for the reversed BS-CMI of $\rho_{ABC}$ in terms of the CMI of $\eta_{ABC}$, and conversely under some constraints. \begin{proposition} There exists a positive non-zero function $f$ such that for any finite-dimensional $\mathcal{H}_{ABC}$ and any invertible $\rho_{ABC} \in \cS(\cH_{ABC})$ with associated $\eta_{ABC}$, we have